 - Work out the unit economics: Full stack cloud kitchens have 80% lower occupancy costs and focus just on delivery.
 Gross margins greater than 50% per delivery when compared to aggregators or restaurants create a powerful scale of economics.

 - Go Local: Full stack players should go local and craft their product and service offering such that its appropriate for the locality, is delivered on-time and is healthier compared to restaurant food.

 - Go Premium: Full stack cloud kitchen can offer premium service focusing on niche cuisines and categories.

-There are many startups working in this space, but very few are focusing on the most important aspects of the business like food standardization and backend efficiency improvement.
-Some of the startups in full stack food delivery will be forced to shut down due to poor unit economics and the high cost of deliveries.
+Many startups are working in this space, but very few are focusing on the most important aspects of the business like food standardization and backend efficiency improvement.
+Some of the startups in full-stack food delivery will be forced to shut down due to poor unit economics and the high cost of deliveries.
 While few others focusing on niche cuisines and categories will find it difficult to scale to different cities.
 The ones who will solve this challenge and use technology in building a scalable food production system will be the ones who will sustain the business and generate profit.

 If you’re looking out to create your own software to manage your food delivery business, you can reach out to us by sending us a quick inquiry and our experts will be more than happy to assist you!